jds1g14/jfd-java-resident-advisor-resale-check/README.md

-    v0.2 - Introduction of user input (Main method args) v0.3 - Display Notifications and added looping for ticket check v1.0 - Fix issue where refresh period would elapse before checking webpage
+    v0.2 - Introduction of user input (Main method args) v0.3 - Display Notifications and added looping for ticket check v1.0 - Fix issue where refresh period would elapse before checking webpage V.2.0.1 - Added ability to query multiple releases and addition of jar to github